Turning towards Edge Computing for Business Transformation

 Though data can be stored on the cloud for AR and VR, translating it into vivid and fast experiences can be challenging.
 Imagine watching an AR clip where the tech is interrupted because data couldn’t be retrieved and processed at the required pace.
 Edge computing makes sure that never happens.

 AR and VR are extensively being deployed in eCommerce too.
-Brands like Nordstorm have succeeded in creating visually immersive experiences that give shoppers a real-like, in-store experience.
+Brands like Nordstrom have succeeded in creating visually immersive experiences that give shoppers a real-like, in-store experience.
 However, the solutions behind such technology are rarely looked into.
 That’s where edge computing lies.

 4. Improvement in Autonomous Vehicles

-How Industrial IoT can benefit from Edge Computing?
+How can Industrial IoT benefit from Edge Computing?

-1. There are data security threats related to IoT that can’t be handled using a traditional cloud-based approach
+1. There are data security threats related to IoT that can’t be handled using a traditional cloud-based approach.

 2. There are performance issues related to augmented technologies, such as in the case of cloud-based lighting that we mentioned in the smart buildings use case.